Online Reflexology Schools and Classes

 What Would I Learn?

 Web classes introduce basic techniques and discuss both ancient and modern theories of reflexology.
 You'll be taught how to apply pressure with your hands and fingers by watching streaming video demonstrations.
-You may even take an online class on how to diagnose 'energy blocks' through assessment of a patient's toes.
+You may even take an online class on how to diagnose 'energy blocks' through an assessment of a patient's toes.

 Do I Need to Be Licensed?